 If your advert has been live for a while and isn’t generating much interest, professional property photos may be your answer.

 One landlord’s advert was really struggling and had received only a handful of enquiries across six weeks.

 To give their advert a boost, we helped them arrange some professional photos.
 These new pictures made the property look completely different.
 Take a look:

 We uploaded the photos to a new advert – keeping the price the same – and the enquiries came flooding in.
 After just 48 hours, the property was let agreed and reference checks were underway.

 Your property may be exactly what a tenant is looking for, but if the rooms are untidy they will be instantly put off.
 A simple decluttering before taking your photos will give the property a new shine and makes it easier for tenants to imagine living there.

 Make sure the photos match the property as much as possible.
 You want people to be amazed when they walk in, not disappointed because of clutter.

 When looking for a home, people want lots of photos.
 Tenants want to be able to see as much of the property as they can before booking a viewing, so don’t leave anything out.

 Be sure to capture the garden, as well as any utility and laundry rooms, garages and other storage spaces.
 These ‘smaller’ features could be a serious decision-maker for your future tenants.

 An advert that is missing photos, either of a room mentioned, or the front of the property, raises suspicion.
-Prospective renters will be questioning as to why these photos were not included – and rightly so!
+Prospective renters will be questioning why these photos were not included – and rightly so.